 The liver is the largest glandular organ in the body and works round the clock to remove toxins from the blood, process hormones, digest fat, regulate blood sugar, make important proteins and generally keep us free of ‘dis-ease’.

 Our livers therefore have to work quite hard in our modern environments full of stress, refined carbohydrates, alcohol and environmental chemicals, such as those found in plastics, cosmetics, on non-organic foods, in water and even in the air we breathe.

 When the liver is working well, bile is released into the intestines and helps digest and assimilate nutrients, kill off bad bacteria and stimulate peristalsis or movement in the colon.

-But when the liver is overworked, bile can thicken and become blocked up, causing stones to develop in the liver and gallbladder.
-That’s right – stones in the liver!
-These can develop over many years and are difficult to diagnose, leading to lots of other health problems further down the line.
+When the liver is overworked, bile can thicken and become blocked up, causing stones to develop in the liver and gallbladder.
+That’s right - stones in the liver!
+These can develop over many years and are difficult to diagnose.

 Liver warning signs